james-salafatinos/nfc-tracker/README.md

 13. :white_check_mark: Fix the weird offset on the weight visualization causing the misalignment between date annotations and 3d rectangles
 14. Generalize the graphical generators and create API for certain visual/grouping features
 15. Make database URLs for users a list and add GUI CRUD for profiles to edit the urls
+16. Refactor any database route handing with the if/else then catch pattern for handling the request AND the database handle 17.

 ## Workstreams: